 To actively contribute to Calliope development, or simply track the latest development version, you'll instead want to clone our GitHub repository.
 This will provide you with the master branch in a known location on your local device.

 First, clone the repository:

-'''

-$ git clone https://github.com/calliope-project/calliope
+\$ git clone https://github.com/calliope-project/calliope

-'''

-Then install all development requirements for Calliope into a new environment, calling it e.g. calliope_dev:
+Then install all development requirements for Calliope into a new environment, calling it e.g. calliope_dev, followed by installing Calliope itself as an editable installation with pip: